 2007 marked the 40th anniversary of the Ragin’ Bulls.
 After completing several sustainment operations with Carrier Air Wing Eight the year prior, VFA-37 began work-ups with CVW-3 for another deployment.
 The Truman strike group departed Virginia on Nov.
 5 2007 to provide support for Operations Enduring Freedom and Iraqi Freedom.
 The squadron returned from cruise in June of 2008.

 After returning from the 7 month deployment the Bulls underwent a period of sustainment.
-The Ragin’ Bulls of VFA-37 are currently deployed onboard the Truman with CVW-3.
+The Ragin’ Bulls of VFA-37 are currently attached to CVW 8.

 US Navy | US Marine Corps | Navy Reserves